WHAT IS SERVERLESS ARCHITECTURE?

 - The lesser cost to scale – the developers need not to implement code to scale and the administrators need not to upgrade the servers that are existing or add any additional servers.

 - Smaller development and operational costs.

-- Decreased time to market and faster software release.
+- Reduce time to market and faster software release

 USE CASES OF SERVERLESS APPLICATION

 - Stream processing at scale